EventStore/EventStoreDB-Client-Java/README.md

 The following snippet showcases a simple example where we form a connection, then write and read events from the server.

+Note: If testing locally using `--insecure` the url should be `esdb://localhost:2113?tls=false`.

 ```java
 class AccountCreated {
     private UUID id;